Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Preliminaries

 \subsection{BERT-based Entity Linking}

-EL approaches often have two stages: \textit{candidate creation} and \textit{candidate ranking} \cite{poibeau_entity_2013,ji2020bert, wu2020blink}.
+We summarize the BERT-based Entity Linking methods (e.g., BLINK \cite{wu2020blink}) below.
+They usually have two stages: \textit{candidate creation} and \textit{candidate ranking} \cite{poibeau_entity_2013,ji2020bert, wu2020blink}.
 In candidate creation, the approaches aim to narrow down the vast number of entities into a manageable subset (e.g., tens or hundreds), and in candidate ranking, the approaches aim to rank the candidate entities of each mention according to the probability that they match the given mention.

-We summarise BERT-based Entity Linking in \cite{wu2020blink} below with adaptation using a triplet loss for the bi-encoder.

-\paragraph{Candidate Creation with Bi-encoder} The bi-encoder fine-tunes two BERT models $BERT_m$ and $BERT_e$ to embed both mentions and entities, resp., into a dense embedding space, so that given a new mention, the nearest candidates can be easily retrieved.
-For an entity mention $d_{m}$ and an entity $d_e$, their embeddings can be accessed as
+\textbf{Candidate Creation with Bi-encoder}.
+The bi-encoder fine-tunes two BERT models $BERT_m$ and $BERT_e$ to embed mentions and entities, resp., into a dense embedding space, so that given a new mention, the nearest candidates can be easily retrieved.
+For a mention $d_{m}$ and an entity $d_e$, their embeddings can be accessed as

-where $\text{red}(\cdot)$ denotes a function for extracting the vector representation of a textual sequence from a BERT model with its last layer representation of the [CLS] token.
+where $\text{red}(\cdot)$ denotes a function for extracting the vector representation of a textual sequence from a BERT model using its last layer representation of the \texttt{[CLS]} token.

 Mentions and entities can be fed into the BERT models in different ways.
-In the classic work \cite{wu2020blink}, a mention is fed into $BERT_m$ as \texttt{[CLS] ctxt$_l$ [M$_s$] mention [M$_e$] ctxt$_r$ [SEP]}, where ctxt$_l$ and ctxt$_r$ are the left and right contexts of the mention in the document; and an entity (with name and definition) is fed into $BERT_e$ as \texttt{[CLS] name [ENT] definition [SEP]}.
-Note that [M$_s$], [M$_e$], and [ENT] are special tokens for separation.
+In the classic work \cite{wu2020blink}, a mention is fed into $BERT_m$ as \texttt{[CLS] ctxt$_l$ [M$_s$] mention [M$_e$] ctxt$_r$ [SEP]}, where ctxt$_l$ and ctxt$_r$ are the left and right contexts of the mention in the document, resp.; and an entity (with name and definition) is fed into $BERT_e$ as \texttt{[CLS] name [ENT] definition [SEP]}.
+Note that \texttt{[M$_s$]}, \texttt{[M$_e$]}, and \texttt{[ENT]} are special tokens for separation.

 With these embeddings, the \textbf{score} which measures the similarity between a mention and an entity can be calculated, e.g., by their dot-product defined as $s(m,e) = v_m \cdot v_e$.
 The scores are further used to generate top-$k$ candidates for each mention.